My cat/dog is missing. What do I do?

 Can you pick up donations?

 Unfortunately, due to limited resources, we are currently unable to provide a pick-up service for donations.
-Donations can be dropped off at the Home or at our Stockbridge charity shop.
+Donations can be dropped off at the Home.
 Visit our Contact Us page for our addresses and opening hours.

 Can I donate shredded paper?